McDavid scores twice, Oilers beat Coyotes 7-3

 The Coyotes got another one back nine minutes into the second when Dvorak chipped in a rebound on a power play.

-A burst of speed by McDavid with four minutes left in the second allowed him to deflect an Archibald pass into the net for his second of the game and 27th goal of the season
+A burst of speed by McDavid with four minutes left in the second allowed him to deflect an Archibald pass into the net for his 27th goal of the season

-Arizona made it 6-3 with a power-play goal 11 minutes into the third as Ekman-Larsson hit the top corner of the net.
+Arizona made it 6-3 with a power-play goal 11 minutes into the third as Ekman-Larsson hit the top corner.

-Notes: Ranta missed the previous three games with a lower body injury. ...
+Notes: Raanta missed the previous three games with a lower body injury. ...
 Sheahan notched his first career four-point game. ...
 Both teams are off for 10 days during the All-Star break.

 UP NEXT